 As they didn’t have a son together, the British government decided to annex the state which led to great political tension.
 Soon the battlefields were set and war became inevitable.

-By 1857, Laxmi Bai was leading a mutiny against the British rule.
-However, in 1858, she was martyred in the battlefield while facing the Britishers.
+By 1857, Laxmi Bai was leading a mutiny against British rule.
+However, in 1858, she was martyred on the battlefield while facing the Britishers.

-1. Jhansi Museum.
-This museum was constructed in the second half of the 19th century.
+Jhansi museum was constructed in the second half of the 19th century.
 So, if your aim is to know more about Indian history and its roots then a visit to this museum is a must.
-The artefacts here date back to the 4th century BC along with several exquisite artworks of modern India.
+The artifacts here date back to the 4th century BC along with several exquisite artworks of modern India.
 The entry fee for the museum is INR 5 but foreign nationals need to shell out INR 25.
 INR 20 extra for taking the camera inside.

-2. Jhansi Fort.
-This fort was built in the 17th century and is a classic example of Rajput medieval architecture.
+Jhansi fort was built in the 17th century and is a classic example of Rajput medieval architecture.
 It saw massive destruction with the onset of 1857 mutiny.
-However, today it is considered as a popular tourist spot nationally and opens up a lot of opportunities if you want to know about the heritage of our country.
+However, today it is considered a popular tourist spot nationally and opens up a lot of opportunities if you want to know about the heritage of our country.

-3. Orchha Fort Complex.
 It is a small town located at a distance of about 16 km from Jhansi.
 It is referred to as one of the architectural marvels of the past, and that is the reason why lots of tourists come here to see it on an annual basis.
-The Orchha Fort Complex is home to various monuments like Raja Mahal, Sheesh Mahal, Rai Praveen Mahal and many others.
+The Orchha Fort Complex is home to various monuments like Raja Mahal, Sheesh Mahal, Rai Praveen Mahal, and many others.

 By Air.
 The nearest domestic airport to Jhansi is the Gwalior Airport (GWL) situated at 100 km and the closest international airport is the Indira Gandhi International Airport.
 The Gwalior Airport is the civil enclave airport and is also the fourth largest in all of Madhya Pradesh.
 From the airport, you can easily book an online taxi, or board a bus to reach your destination.

 By Train.
-If you are planning on travelling by train, then deboard at the Jhansi central railway station.
-Several trains connect Jhansi to other cities like Delhi, Chennai, Pune, Gorakhpur and others.
-Due to this, it is also considered as one of the busiest railway stations nationally.
+If you are planning on traveling by train, then deboard at the Jhansi central railway station.
+Several trains connect Jhansi to other cities like Delhi, Chennai, Pune, Gorakhpur, and others.
+Due to this, it is also considered one of the busiest railway stations nationally.
 From the station, you will need to cover the remaining distance by some means of public transportation.
 There are autorickshaws and tempos readily available from the railway station.

 By Road.
-Planning a trip via road to Jhansi would be a great experience, especially if you are travelling with your loved ones.
+Planning a trip via road to Jhansi would be a great experience, especially if you are traveling with your loved ones.
 It is well connected with other Indian cities by accessible roadways and national highways.
 According to your budget, you can plan a trip by booking interstate/private buses or book a taxi.
-The Jhansi Bus Stop is situated at about 4 kilometres from the city centre.
+The Jhansi Bus Stop is situated about 4 kilometers from the city center.
 Otherwise, you can also take your own vehicle to reach here.